 - More time for photos, mingling, and enjoying the day – Having a first look will guarantee you and your fiancé have more photos of just the two of you.
 You’ll have time to enjoy cocktail hour and don’t have to sneak off to take as many pictures later in the day.

-- Settle Nerves – If you’re worried about being jittery or nervous on your wedding day, having a first look may be the way to go.
+- Settle Nerves – If you’re worried about being jittery or nervous on your wedding day, having a first look may be the way to go to calm your nerves.

 - More private, intimate, and emotional – Doing the first look before the wedding could help get some of the waterworks out beforehand.
 You’ll have plenty of time for personal vows, letters, prayers, or makeup touch-ups before the wedding ceremony.